 Application : Applied

 Explanation on : application of the practice The Company recognises that the audit's independence may be jeopardised if a former partner of the external audit firm (including those providing advisory services, tax consulting, and other similar services) is in a position to exert significant influence over the audit and preparation of the Company's financial statements.
 Hence, requiring a three-year cooling-off period.
-We have revised the Audit and Risk Management Committee ("ARMC")'s Terms of Reference to formalise a policy that requires a former partner of the external audit firm of the listed company to observe a cooling-off period of at least three (3) years before being appointed as a member of the ARMC.
-Our ARMC consists of three (3) Independent Non-Executive Directors as follows, none of which are former partner of the external audit firm being appointed to the ARMC within the past three (3) years:
+SLP's Audit and Risk Management Committee ("ARMC")'s Terms of Reference requires a former partner of the external audit firm of the listed company to observe a cooling-off period of at least three (3) years before being appointed as a member of the ARMC.
+None of SLP's ARMC are former partner of the external audit firm being appointed to the ARMC within the past three (3) years.

-No. Name of Directors Position Directorship

-1 Mary Geraldine Phipps Chairman Senior Independent Non- Executive Director

-2 Chan Wah Chong Committee Independent Non-Executive

-3 Law Cheng Lock Member Director

 Explanation for : departure

-Large companies are requir to complete the columns be omplete the columns below.
-Non-lar ge companies are encouraged
+Large companies are require to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :